Listen to the Episode “The West Bank Separation Wall”

 What is it like for Westerners to visit the West Bank?

 There are many things you hear about the West Bank when preparing to visit that are either misinformed or no longer relevant.
 You do need to have your passport with you at all times but it’s not an oppressive experience at all.
 There are a rich culture and historical experience awaiting anyone who wants to visit and it is not dangerous as you may be led to believe.
 In this conversation, you’ll learn how tourism is thriving in the area and how people like Tamer, my guest on this episode, are making the industry both safe and enriching for those who visit.
+In addition, new attractions like Banksy’s Walled Off Hotel are helping tourists find new ways to connect with the West Bank.
 I hope you’ll listen and learn along with me.What is it like for #Westerners to visit the #WestBank?
 Click To Tweet

 Outline of This Episode